-Oil-based cosmetics and hair products, and certain medications, such as corticosteroids, lithium, antiepileptic drugs, and androgens, can also make acne worse.
+Oil-based cosmetics and hair products, and medications, such as corticosteroids, lithium, antiepileptic drugs, and androgens, can also worsen acne.

-Pressure or friction on the skin from headbands, helmets, backpacks can be aggravating factors.
+Pressure or friction on the skin from headbands, helmets, and backpacks can be aggravating factors.

 Medical conditions like PCOS are also associated with acne.